-Property, plant and equipment are stated at historical cost less depreciation.
+Property, plant and equipment are stated at historical cost less depreciation and impairment loss, if any.
 Historical cost includes expenditure that is directly attributable to the acquisition of the items.
 The gain or loss arising on the disposal or retirement of an item of property, plant and equipment is determined as the difference between the sales proceeds and the carrying amount of the asset and is recognised in the statement of profit and loss on the date of disposal or retirement.